rubocode/frontier.nvim/README.md

 ## neowatch
-Along the way I discovered that there is a standard colorscheme for modern neovim that uses a color palette that a few more than 16 colors.
+Along the way I discovered that there is a standard colorscheme for modern neovim that uses a color palette with a few more than 16 colors.
 I wasn't sure how this translates into a legacy terminal type.
 But, I thought it might be interesting to design a colorcheme by restricting myself to just those 20 colors.